 While an individual leader can use the nine-box to assess their own employees, it has real value is when a leadership team uses it as a part of a “talent review” to have a discussion about the entire organization’s collective talent.

-It Is Simple and Effective (95% of the Time)
+Simple and Effective (95% of the Time)

 The beauty of the tool is in its simplicity and ease of use.
 With a little explanation and initial facilitation, managers usually can catch on quickly.
 It helps overcome many of the common pitfalls when it comes to talent assessment, including:

--Overemphasis on current performance
+- Overemphasis on current performance

--Overreliance on a single opinion
+- Overreliance on a single opinion

--A lack of assessment criteria, or inconsistent criteria
+- A lack of assessment criteria, or inconsistent criteria

 Leadership teams (often engineers or scientists) will often try to overcomplicate it, by adding more boxes, definitions for each box, and all kinds of bells and whistles.
 It hardly ever improves the process and often adds more complexity than value.

-It Is Free and Not Proprietary
+Free and Not Proprietary

 Other than people’s time, or a paid facilitator, there is no cost to using the nine-box.
 There are other ways to assess potential – formal instruments and assessment centers are great, yet they are also expensive.
 While many will criticize the lack of objectivity in using a nine-box to assess performance and potential, most organizations can’t afford to send every manager through a $10,000 assessment center.

-It Serves as a Catalyst for Robust Dialog
+A Catalyst for Robust Dialog

 It’s not about filling out the grid – it’s all about the discussion.
 That’s a critical point that beginner teams often lose sight of.
 Managers, in general, are not very skilled when it comes to assessing talent, and are very hesitant to discuss other manager’s employees, or hear feedback about their own.
 This tool helps managers have those conversations in a professional, productive way.

-It Provides a Framework and Structure
+Framework and Structure

 While “candid and robust” is a good thing, without a framework, these conversations can get messy and sidetracked.
 With skilled facilitation, the nine-box provides a framework and roadmap to discuss each individual’s performance, potential, development needs, and development plans.